intel/intel-iot-services-orchestration-layer/README.md

 ## Documentation

 There are some documentation (we will add many more in near future) located at `./doc`.
 They are created in MD format while you could run `./gen_doc.sh` to get a HTML version, if `pandoc` has been installed.
+Initial existing documentation are more focused about how to manually add new services into the framework.
+More documentation is working in progress and would be released together with v1.0 couple months later, including starter guide and how to add new customized UI widgets, etc.